What A Weather Station Measures – And The Instruments Used To Measure Weather

 What Does A Weather Station Measure heading

-Personal or home weather stations are increasing in popularity in homes and businesses.
-The majority of them can measure a surprisingly wide range of weather variables.
+Home (or personal) weather stations are gaining popularity in homes and businesses worldwide.
+Most of these instruments can measure a surprisingly wide range of weather variables.
 We take a closer look.

 The following table list the primary atmospheric elements weather stations measure, as well as the instruments used to measure them: